‘Black Friday Is Here': Holiday Sales Are Already on, With Record-Breaking Deals - NewsBreak

 ‘Food at Home' Prices Are Up 13% From Last Year: Here Are 4 Ways to Save on Groceries

 The cost of "food at home," aka groceries, climbed 13% in September from the year before.
-Most of the hardest hit items are ones families can't do without: Eggs are up 30.5% from a year ago, while poultry is up 17.2% and milk, 15.2%.
+Many of the hardest-hit items are ones most families can't do without: Eggs are up 30.5% from a year ago, while poultry is up 17.2% and milk 15.2%.
 Still, there are a number of...

 Comments / 0